-Arrive in Capri by private motorboat, disembarking on the elegant Marina Piccola.
+Arrive in Capri by private motorboat, disembarking on the elegant Marina Grande.
 Hike paths perched high on the mountainside while soaking up the stunning views of the islands of Ischia and Procida.

-Explore Villa Jovis, the summer residence of Emperor Tiberius in the morning and spend the afternoon walking a coastal trail with exquisite views and, if you’re lucky, a few curious goats.
+Explore Villa Jovis, the summer residence of Emperor Tiberius in the morning.
+Spend the afternoon walking a coastal trail with exquisite views or choose an afternoon at leisure.

 Walk the fabled Path of the Gods over Positano with local naturalist Nicola.
-This evening cocktails on Le Sirenuse’s terrace with stunning Positano as your backdrop.
+This evening, sip cocktails on Le Sirenuse’s terrace with stunning Positano as your backdrop.

-Scale challenging Monte Pertuso, tour the town or lounge about at Le Sireneuse, once rated the world’s best hotel by Condé Nast Traveler.
+Scale challenging Monte Pertuso then discover the town or lounge about at Le Sireneuse, once rated the world’s best hotel by Condé Nast Traveler.
 Tonight’s dinner is in the town’s top restaurant.

 Le Sirenuse, Positano

-This trip is rated Moderate to Challenging.
-It is a walking trip that covers a variety of terrain that at times is challenging.
+This walking trip covers a variety of terrain that at times is challenging.
 The landscape can be quite mountainous, so be prepared for plenty of ups and downs.
 Those with vertigo may find some of the walks uncomfortable.
-Daily distances average 5 to 8 km (3 to 5 mi.), with some options for less (or more) challenging hikes.
-A number of our walks are on narrow footpaths through woods and along mountainsides, while others follow well-surfaced roads.
+Daily distances average 5 to 8 km, with some options for less (or more) challenging hikes.
+A number of our walks are on narrow footpaths along mountainsides, while others follow well-surfaced roads.
 Hiking boots are required on some walks.
 Please note that van support is limited on this trip due to the inaccessibility of trails by vehicle.

 - All hotel accommodation